 Vitamin E Balm:

-1. The above recipe suggests sweet almond oil, but you can use a wide variety of oils, such as olive, jojoba, apricot kernel, sunflower.
+1. The above recipes suggest sweet almond, olive and castor oils, but you can use a wide variety of oils, such as jojoba, apricot kernel, and sunflower (shiny).

 2. You could also make lip balms with solid oils such as cocoa butter, shea butter and coconut oil.
-In the above recipe, replace half of the sweet almond oil with a solid oil or butter, and half of the beeswax.
+In the above basic recipe, replace half of the sweet almond oil with a solid oil or butter, then only half of the beeswax is needed.

-3. You could consider other essential oils such as spearmint, lavender, rose, or cinnamon (1 drop).
+3. You could consider other essential oils such as spearmint, lavender, rose, (1 - 5 drops) or cinnamon (1 drop).